reactgraphqlacademy/fb-messenger/README.md

 Finish the implementation of the Login Component located in src/components/Login.js.
 Requirements:

 - The state of the inputs should be managed by the Login component (is that a controlled or uncontrolled component?).
-Hint: use the onChange event in the inputs
+Hint: use the onChange event in the inputs.
-- Handle the onClick button to validate the inputs.
+- Handle the onClick Button to validate the inputs.
 For validation you use password: 123 and email: clone@facebook.com
 - If the validation is correct then redirect the user to the home page, you can use the prop history.push().
-When the validation is correct the API returns a 200 response status.
-When the validation is not correct the API returns a 401.
+When the validation is correct the API returns a 200 status.
+When the validation is not correct the API returns a 401 status.

 ### Part 2, authorization

 - If the user is not logged in, all the pages should redirect to /login.
-You need to use the [&lt;Redirect&gt;](https://reacttraining.com/react-router/web/api/Redirect) in src/components/Root.js.
+You need to use the [&lt;Redirect&gt;](https://reacttraining.com/react-router/web/api/Redirect) component in src/components/Root.js.
 There is an [example](https://reacttraining.com/react-router/web/example/auth-workflow) in the React Router documentation.
 Hint, you just need to use the PrivateRoute component from the example.
-- The log out button in the TopBar should:
+- The log-out button in the TopBar should:
   - Remove the session cookie.
 Hint, there is a function in src/auth.js
   - Redirect the user to /login.
 Hint, use withRouter in TopBar.js to get a prop in order to push the '/login' path.
 - Display the username of the session in the TopBar.
 Hint, the username is in the JWT cookie.